Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Techniques for reducing the settling time

 \subsection{The coarse first synchronizer}

 The settling time of the circuit depends on the loop gain or the step size of the phase correction circuit.
 A large step size will mean that the size of the window of susceptibility (in term of number of steps) is small.
 This results in quick settling, as was discussed in the previous section.
 However, a large step size results in high jitter in the clock after lock is achieved.
-The synchronizer proposed in~\cite{naveen_vlsi17}, uses a coarse and a fine correction loop for accurate synchronization.
-In the designed circuit, the circuit first tries to achieve lock using the fine tuning loop.
+The synchronizer proposed in~\cite{naveen_vlsi17} uses a coarse and a fine correction loop for accurate synchronization.
+The circuit designed there first tries to achieve lock using the fine tuning loop.
 If lock cannot be achieved in the limited range of the fine tuning loop, a coarse correction is initiated.
-If the fine tuning loop is disabled during the initial settling period, it enables us to have a much larger step size, and hence a much faster settling.
-When a 10 phase DLL is used, and even if a horizontal eye opening of 50\% is available, the size of $\cW$ is only 5 steps.
+If the fine tuning loop is disabled during the initial settling period, it enables us to have a much larger step size, and hence, a much faster settling.
+For instance, when a 10 phase DLL is used, and even if a horizontal eye opening of 50\% is available, the size of $\cW$ is only 5 steps.

+Fig.~\ref{fig:ch6:coarse-first} shows the charge pump circuit for the synchronizer in Fig.~\ref{fig:cdr-coarse-fine}, appropriately modified to have a coarse only mode.

-Figure~\ref{fig:ch6:coarse-first} shows the block diagram of the coarse first synchronizer.
-Here, during the initial period after startup, a switch disconnects the loop filter capacitor and another set of switches convert the charge pump to a combinational circuit~\cite{naveen-date16}, i.e. connecting the gate of the PMOS current source to GND and gate of the NMOS current sink to VDD.
-This essentially disables the fine tuning loop and ensures a coarse tuning step in every cycle of the divided clock that drives the coarse tuning loop.
+Here, during the initial period after startup, a switch disconnects the loop filter capacitor and another set of switches convert the charge pump to a combinational circuit~\cite{naveen-date16}, i.e., connecting the gate of the PMOS current source to GND and gate of the NMOS current sink to VDD.
+This converts the current sources in the fine charge pump to ON switches.
+This essentially increases the current injected at every fine correction step, and the control voltage overshoots the bounds set by $V_H$ and $V_L$ in every cycle.
+Hence, the circuit takes a coarse correction step at every cycle of the divided clock.
+This is equivalent to disabling the fine tuning loop and ensuring a coarse tuning step in every cycle of the divided clock that drives the coarse tuning loop.
+After lock is achieved, the loop filter capacitor is connected back to the charge pump, and the gates of the PMOS current source and NMOS current sink are connected to $V_{bp}$ and $V_{bn}$ respectively, to resume normal operation.